-Raymond Blanc was born in a tiny rural village near Besançon, in eastern France.
-His two greatest inspirations were the terroir of the Franche-Comté region and his mother, the formidable Maman Blanc, who lovingly created family meals bursting with fresh, local and seasonal flavours.
+Raymond Blanc was born in a tiny rural village near Besançon, eastern France.
+His two greatest inspirations were the terroir of the Franche-Comté region and his mother, the formidable Maman Blanc.
+She lovingly created family meals bursting with fresh, local and seasonal flavours.

 He and his wife Jenny opened their first restaurant, Les Quat’Saisons, in Oxford in 1977.
 An overnight success, it won Egon Ronay Restaurant of the Year.

 A Passion for Seasonality

 Raymond is known globally for his passion for seasonal, organic produce.
 When sourcing food for his restaurant, he makes sure to know everything about its provenance.
 Rarely can a chef tell you exactly where the milk in your breakfast came from.

 With his dedicated gardeners, he has cultivated herb beds in which 70 traditional and exotic varieties thrive.
 A two-acre vegetable garden produces over 90 types of vegetable.
 A mushroom garden sprouts around 20 edible species, and an orchard brings in beautiful apples, pears and quinces.